-This information explains how integrative medicine therapies reduce the symptoms and side effects of cancer and cancer treatment.
+This information explains how integrative medicine therapies can help reduce the symptoms and side effects of cancer and cancer treatment.

-The Integrative Medicine Service at Memorial Sloan Kettering (MSK) offers therapies to patients, their families and caregivers, MSK staff, and members of the community.
-These are called integrative medicine therapies or complementary therapies.
-These therapies can be used to help control many symptoms and side effects of cancer and cancer treatment.
+MSK’s Integrative Medicine Service offers therapies to patients, their families and caregivers, MSK staff, and members of the community.
+Integrative medicine therapies, also called complementary therapies, are therapies and treatments that go along with your cancer care.
+They can help you control symptoms and side effects of cancer and cancer treatment.
 They can also help you gain strength during your treatment and recovery.

-The integrative medicine therapies available at MSK are explained in the next section.
-You can call the Integrative Medicine Service at 646-888-0800 to learn more about these therapies.
+The integrative medicine therapies offered at MSK are explained in the next section.
+For more information, visit www.mskcc.org/integrativemedicine or call the Integrative Medicine Service at 646-449-1010.

 Types of Integrative Medicine Therapies

-All of the following integrative medicine therapies are available through the Integrative Medicine Service.
+The following integrative medicine therapies are offered through the Integrative Medicine Service.
 You can also learn how to do some of them on your own.
-If you would like to make an appointment for any of these therapies, call 646-888-0800.
+If you would like to make an appointment for any of these therapies, call 646-449-1010.

-Acupuncture treatments are available at MSK.
-Inpatients can receive acupuncture at no cost.
-Outpatients and members of the community can receive acupuncture in private sessions or small group sessions.
+Acupuncture treatments are offered at MSK.
+Outpatients (patients not staying in the hospital) and members of the community can get acupuncture in private sessions or small group sessions.
 Some insurance plans may cover acupuncture treatments under certain conditions.
 Call your insurance provider for more information.
-To schedule an acupuncture appointment, call 646-888-0800.
+To schedule an acupuncture appointment, call 646-449-1010.

 Acupressure is based on acupuncture.
-With acupressure, pressure is applied to specific places on your body.
+With acupressure, your healthcare provider puts pressure on specific places on your body.
 These places are called acupoints.
 Pressing these points can help your muscles relax and improve how your blood circulates.